haoc2021/haoc2021.github.io/cfp.md

 body of the paper.
 Authors using MS Work or LaTeX should consider using the [ACM SIGPLAN template](https://www.acm.org/publications/proceedings-template).

+The paper review is double-blind.
+The authors anonymize the paper content, including removing authors' names and affiliations in the title page.
+However, submissions that describe systems in production or real-world experiences need *not* anonymize the paper content other than the authors' names, i.e., authors may keep the company's name, production system name, etc., as appropriate in the paper, which would provide reviewers with better context to evaluate the work.

 ## Submission Website

 **Submit your paper** at [https://haoc21.hotcrp.com](https://haoc21.hotcrp.com)